hsf-training/hsf-training-reana-webpage/_episodes/06-developing-parallel-workflows.md

 exercises: 10
 questions:
 - "How to scale up and run thousands of jobs?"
+- "What is a DAG?"
+- "What is a Scatter-Gather paradigm?"
+- "How to run Yadage workflows on REANA?"
 objectives:
 - "Learn about Directed Acyclic Graphs (DAG)"
 - "Understand Yadage workflow language"